Ceramicbloon/Lasa-Project/README.md

 Disclaimer:
-I am by no means a graphic, nor a sound artists.
+I am by not a graphic, nor a sound artists.

 All the icons I used are from flaticon and all the sounds from Zapsplat.
 Attributes are listed below:

-Everything else is purely by me.
+Everything else (except for the p5 libraries) are purely by me.

 ---